 What is cataract surgery like?

 Cataract surgery is considered to be one of the safest and most successful procedures performed in medicine today.
-It is the most common surgeries for Americans over the age of 65.
-Ninety five percent of people 85 years old have cataracts.
+It is the most common surgery for Americans over the age of 65.
+Ninety-five percent of people 85 years old has cataracts.
 Almost 50% of people age 65 have a developing cataract.
-Over time, cataract surgery has evolved into a “no shot, no stitch, no patch” procedure.
+Over time, cataract surgery has evolved into a “no shot, no-stitch, no patch” procedure.
 In many cases, the patient is awake and alert.
+No large shots or painful injections are required like the Novocain shot given at the dentist’s office.
 Today, cataract surgery is a comfortable outpatient procedure that allows patients to avoid the inconvenience and expense of a hospital stay.
 In fact, most patients’ vision recovers well enough to see to drive as quickly as one day after surgery.
-View Video

 The Surgical Process